 Figure 3.10 shows where different trail or path extension routes were drawn along the interactive map.
 Several places had multiple overlapping paths, such as between Riverside Cemetery and Trollwood Park or between the VA Hospital and Edgewood Golf Course.

-Figure 3.10 / Mapping Activity - Draw a Trail or Path Comments
+Figure 3.10 / Mapping Activity - Draw a Trail or Path Comments clustered and concentrated comment activity.
+The far north extent received the fewest comments along with parts of the drains.

 All Comments - Heat Map